Add two numbers represented by linked lists | Set 2

-We have discussed a solution here which is for linked lists where least significant digit is first node of lists and most significant digit is last node.
-In this problem, most significant node is first node and least significant digit is last node and we are not allowed to modify the lists.
+We have discussed a solution here which is for linked lists where a least significant digit is the first node of lists and the most significant digit is the last node.
+In this problem, the most significant node is the first node and the least significant digit is the last node and we are not allowed to modify the lists.
 Recursion is used here to calculate sum from right to left.

 Following are the steps.